comorment/containers/usecases/gwas_opensnp.md

-# GWAS demo
+# GWAS appplication using OPENSNP data

-This usecase describe how to run a demo GWAS analysis with [plink2](https://www.cog-genomics.org/plink/2.0/) and [regenie](https://rgcgithub.github.io/regenie/).
+This usecase describe how to run GWAS analysis with [plink2](https://www.cog-genomics.org/plink/2.0/) and [regenie](https://rgcgithub.github.io/regenie/) on binary and quantitative traits for [opensnp](https://github.com/comorment/opensnp) data.

 This will use genotype and phenotype data formatted according to [CoMorMent specifications](./../specifications/README.md), and the helper [gwas.py](https://github.com/comorment/containers/blob/main/scripts/gwas/gwas.py) script that reads the phenotype data,